Study Investigator: John Curtis, PhD

 With an increase of 0.8 boxes per tree, you will increase your total box count with 96 boxes per acre @ TPA 120.
 As you may see with more fragmented applications as per program [A] or T1 at lower dosage you will obtain the best results than the program [B] or T2.

 For the extra yield obtained with Prog A with Cyan 365® (+75 pieces of fruit per tree), the distribution of the fruit size is as here under (photo).
-In the meantime it is very important to notice here the presence of a mobile packing house unit lended to Dr Curtis by the University of Florida (Dr Rouse equipment).
-This equipment allow to give a higher credibility and reliability to this scientific and agronomic study.
+In the meantime it is very important to notice here the presence of a mobile packing house unit which gives a great reliability for this experiment.
+Equipment which allow to give a higher credibility and reliability to this scientific and agronomic study.

 The fruit size distribution is showing here the abilty of Cyan 365® to improve the sizes of the fruits in the most marketable and valuable sizes.

-For fresh, fruit size results here above must be taken into consideration to achieve an even better Return on Investment.
+For fresh, fruit size results here above shall be taken into consideration to achieve an even better Return on Investment.